We recommend that you upgrade to the latest version of your browser.

 Audit and supervisory reports:

-• Supervision of the blood bank (2025)
+• Supervision at the blood bank (2025)

 • Conducted by the Norwegian Medicines Agency